 Those products which are compatible with only one type of radiator may be the best to go with, but it can be hard to tell.
 This limited capability usually indicates a more precise chemical reaction however.

 For the most part, pellets and powders will be a cheaper option.
 They’ll also work just as well as most fluids, since the solvent matters less once they’re dissolved.
+They’re also more easily stored within your vehicle for emergency situations than liquids which tend to require more volume.

 Fluids on the other hand are a bit more foolproof as most are made to fit a specific size of cooling system.